top of page

 Environment Factors in the Workplace

 We did a scoping review to better understand environmental barriers and facilitators relevant to workplace participation for transition-aged young adults 18-35 with brain-based disabilities.
 Findings were categorized into the environmental domains of International Classification of Functioning, Disability, and Health (ICF).
 The majority of studies (77%) highlighted factors in the Services, systems and policies domain (see Table below).
 Facilitators included Social supports (68%), physical accessibility, and the availability of assistive technology (55%).
 Attitudes of colleagues and employers were mostly seen as a barrier to workplace participation (48%).
-View poster for more details.
+View poster for more details

 Table.png